aehrc/RAPpoet/README.md

 # RAPpoet
-RAP paralelization orchestration engine template: Optimised driver and worker scripts for genomic analyses on UKBB cloud-based, Research Analysis Platform (RAP)
+RAP parallelisation orchestration engine template: Optimised driver and worker scripts for genomic analyses on UKBB cloud-based, Research Analysis Platform (RAP)

 ## This repository contains templates for driver and worker script for steps 1-3 for running a genomic analysis pipeline on RAP.